jimibue/js-basics-hw/README.md

 8. Fix the isOdd function to make this work

 ##### Functions
-1.Write a function that prints all even numbers from 0 – 10
+1. Write a function that prints all even numbers from 0 – 10
-2.Write a function that takes an array and returns the sum of all the numbers 3.Write a function that returns the number of vowels in string 4.Write a function that math operator (*,/,+,-) and two numbers and returns the result 5.Write a function that takes an array of strings and a string and returns true or false if the string is in the array.
+2. Write a function that takes an array and returns the sum of all the numbers
+3. Write a function that returns the number of vowels in string
+4. Write a function that math operator (*,/,+,-) and two numbers and returns the result
+5. Write a function that takes an array of strings and a string and returns true or false if the string is in the array.
-6.write a function that takes a person object {firstname: 'joe', lastname: 'shmoe', age: 50} and returns a formatted string "joe shmoe is 50 years old"
+6. write a function that takes a person object {firstname: 'joe', lastname: 'shmoe', age: 50} and returns a formatted string "joe shmoe is 50 years old"
-7.write a function that takes an array that removes the first and last items and return that new array 8.write a function that swaps the last and first items of an array 9.write a function that takes a array and a second argument and returns the index in the array of the second argument 10.write a function that takes a number and uses a ternary to return if the number is odd or even.
+7. write a function that takes an array that removes the first and last items and return that new array
+8. write a function that swaps the last and first items of an array
+9. write a function that takes a array and a second argument and returns the index in the array of the second argument
+10. write a function that takes a number and uses a ternary to return if the number is odd or even.
-11.Write a function that prints all  numbers from 0 – 10
+11. Write a function that prints all  numbers from 0 – 10

 *Bonus: if you get done with these try some brainteasers on [here edabit.com](edabit.com)*

 ### Optional Readings